 Grand New View is Zoo Atlanta’s transformative effort to revitalize the former Cyclorama building and its adjacent surroundings.
-The project will create an all-new African Savanna featuring new habitats for African elephants, giraffes, zebras, warthogs and more; a one-of-a-kind event destination in the future Savanna Hall; and a grand new entry plaza in keeping with the historic charm of our community.
+The first phase of the project, the all-new African Savanna, opened in August 2019.
+Coming phases are a one-of-a-kind event destination in the future Savanna Hall and a grand new entry plaza in keeping with the historic charm of our community.

 Savanna Hall will be open for events in early 2020.
 The new grand entry plaza opens in early 2020.

 What is included in the new African Savanna?

 In addition to featuring a dramatically expanded African elephant habitat and a new indoor elephant care center, the African Savanna includes new habitats for giraffes, zebras, warthogs, ostriches and meerkats.
 Southern white rhinos, a species new to the Zoo, will join Zoo Atlanta later in 2019 and will debut in a new rhino habitat, which will be redesigned in the former elephant habitat.

 An all-new interpretive experience introduces visitors to the many ways life is connected, on the savanna in Africa and here at home in Atlanta, and also includes new interpretive experiences centered on other species which are part of this iconic landscape, including African lions and kori bustards.